Master Program Hydro Science & Engineering

 PLEASE DO NOT STAPLE YOUR APPLICATION DOCUMENTS!

-Applicants with a foreign university degree:
+Applicants for admission to TUD (NOT applying for DAAD scholarship) with a foreign university degree:

 Applicants with a German university degree: